 Gwyneth Paltrow has been touting the practice (and getting flack for it, TBH) since 2015, when she recommended a therapy offered at Los Angeles’ Tikkun Spa, the Mugwort V-Steam.
 The spa, on its website, says the therapy “stimulates the production of hormones to maintain uterine health, aids regular menstrual cycles, clears up hormonal acne, promotes circulation, and helps correct digestive disorders.”

 Of course, many MDs disagree.
-OB/GYN and science blogger Jen Gunter, M.D. posted a response that explained, from a scientific perspective, why all of that might be more than a little exaggerated.
+Three years ago, OB/GYN and science blogger Jen Gunter, M.D. posted a rebuttal to Paltrow’s rec that explained, from a scientific perspective, why all of that might be more than a little exaggerated.
 Namely, she says, the steam will not move from your vagina to your uterus, there’s no evidence that mugwort or wormwood balance hormones, and that whole area is a delicate ecosystem that’s better off left to its own self-care devices.

 But there’s more to it.
 Although it’s now being referred to as a trendy Hollywood spa treatment, Nicole Kruck, a massage therapist at the renowned YinOva Center, a center for acupuncture and Traditional Chinese Medicine in New York City, says V-steams have been done all over the world for centuries, particularly in Korea and Central America.

 Kruck creates custom herbal blends (“It’s kind of like making a pot of tea,” she says.
 If you were to squat over your tea…) and administers them at YinOva, often in conjunction with a type of massage called Maya Abdominal Technique.
 She says the main benefit of the therapy is that it tends to help women by increasing warmth and circulation to the area.